-You probably want to use the relation frequency = speed_of_light / wavelength:
+You probably want to use the relation frequency = speed\of\light / wavelength:

+'''

-(ureg.speed_of_light / q).to('Hz') <Quantity(5.99584916e+14, 'hertz')> or with the abbreviated form:
+(ureg.speed_of_light / q).to('Hz')

+<Quantity(5.99584916e+14, 'hertz')>

+'''

 To make this task easy, Pint has the concept of contexts which provides conversion rules between dimensions.
 For example, the relation between wavelength and frequency is defined in the spectroscopy context (abbreviated sp).
 You can tell pint to use this context when you convert a quantity to different units.